tebb/localgov_paragraphs/README.md

-# localgov_paragraphs
+# LocalGovDrupal Paragraphs

-Configuration and dependencies for paragraphs components fo the LocaGov Drupal distribution.
+Core paragraph components for the LocalGovDrupal distribution.

-@todo: add configuration and documentation.